UCR Header Image

 In 1995 he became Business Manager for the International Brotherhood of Electrical Workers (I.B.E.W.)
 Local 440, a position he held for 11 years.

 Throughout his career with I.B.E.W.
 Local 440, he has held many positions, as a Foreman, General Foreman, Estimator, Prevailing Wage Compliance Director, and Organizer.
-He also was the Past-President of the California State Association of Electrical Workers and Past-President of I.B.E.W./NECA Statewide Joint Apprenticeship Committee.
+He also was the Past-President of the California State Association of Electrical Workers and Past-President of the I.B.E.W./NECA Statewide Joint Apprenticeship Committee.

 In 2006, Bill was appointed the position of Executive Secretary/Business Manager for the Riverside & San Bernardino Building and Construction Trades Council, AFL-CIO (IE BCTC).
 The IE B.C.T.C. represents over 14,000 skilled craft workers, through 28 skilled construction local unions throughout the San Bernardino and Riverside Counties (Inland Empire).
 In this role, he also worked with K-12 and community colleges to adopt the MC3 curriculum to expose our community, especially marginalized community members, to potential careers in the building and construction trades through apprenticeship programs.
 Bill worked with community members, unions, and electeds to create and pass local policies that would provide good, paying jobs in the region.